 Analyzing the Past in the Present: The Black Death, COVID-19, and the Ursinus Quest

-Junior and senior history majors in HIST-475W have been grappling with the history of the Black Death, the emergence of the COVID-19 pandemic, and the Ursinus Quest core questions.
+History majors have been grappling with the history of the Black Death, the emergence of the COVID-19 pandemic, and the Ursinus Quest core questions.
 Here’s what they want the Ursinus community to know.

 When most people hear the term “pandemic,” their minds automatically turn toward the Black Death.
 While our current pandemic, COVID-19, is very different from the infamous fourteenth-century plague, is it possible that studying the Black Death can teach us something about how to handle our current situation?
 History majors in Dr. Susanna Throop’s capstone seminar on the Black Death have been considering that very question.

 What was the Black Death?

 The Black Death was the second pandemic of the bacterium Y. pestis (“plague”) in the eastern hemisphere, i.e. Afro-Eurasia.
 Known in its time simply as the “pestilence,” or “mortality,” the pandemic was first described as “the Black Death” in the eighteenth century; the phrase sometimes refers to the full pandemic, and sometimes only to its earliest years.
 The initial phase of the pandemic took place in the mid-fourteenth century, with recurring outbreaks for centuries afterwards.
 Indeed, the four centuries from approximately 1350-1750 CE are known to scholars simply as the Second Plague Pandemic.
 Due to its chronological and geographical range as well as its mortality rates, the Black Death is recognized as the largest pandemic in human history.